benjamin-hodgson/Contexts/README.md

 default stdout-capturing behaviour can interfere with this.
 This can be disabled using `-s`/`--no-capture` at the command line.
 Also provided is a `set_trace()` convenience function - add the line `contexts.set_trace()` to your code to launch a debugger from that line connected to the _real_ stdout.

+### Timing things
+Sometimes you need to assert that an action is performant.
+Contexts provides a `time()` convenience function for this purpose.

+`contexts.time()` measures the execution time of a function and returns the execution time as a float in seconds, by calling `time.time()` before and after running the function.
+The precisio of `contexts.time()` on your platform therefore depends on [the precision of `time.time()`](http://docs.python.org/3.3/library/time.html#time.time).

 ### TeamCity
 Contexts has experimental support for running tests in [TeamCity](http://www.jetbrains.com/teamcity/).